serverless/components/README.md

 **Serverless Components** is a framework for easily provisioning and sharing application components on ~~cloud~~ serverless services.

 It does not seek to be another general infrastructure provisioning tool (e.g. Cloudformation, Terraform), but a solution that enables developers to build their own reusable abstractions on top of infrastructure, that resemble the use-case they are seeking to build (e.g. a Blog, Payment Processor, Realtime Application).
-These components are simply npm packages.
+Components are simply npm packages that provision infrastructure and high level use cases.

-You could use components either programmatically via a `serverless.js` file (which would also create a component in the process), or via a `serverless.yml` file.
+You could use components either programmatically with a `serverless.js` file (which would also create a component in the process), or with a `serverless.yml` file.
 These Components are use-case focused, and you can deploy them alongside infrastructure, in the same file.

 ```yaml
 # serverless.yml